codingLogan/codingLogan.github.io/_posts/2021-01-25-thoughts-on-duplicate-code.md

 With this strategy, you can take an incremental approach to removing the usage of the old function.
 If it's simple enough you could just remove the one and keep the other without the deprecation and function wrapping, but sometimes the scope of your task just doesn't allow you to do it all at once.
 Or, the usage of the function is a public API so just removing it would be dangerous for your users.

-You'll need to take care to test all areas as you deprecate it's usage, and then plan to chop the function out of your code in a future versin when all code has been moved to the direct usage of the _chosen one_.
+You'll need to take care to test all areas as you deprecate it's usage, and then plan to chop the function out of your code in a future version when all code has been moved to the direct usage of the _chosen one_.

 &nbsp;
 ## Duplicate Modules